 What do you wear?

 That’s easy – un traje de flamenca!
 (Also called un traje de gitana).
 Although some women don’t dress up every day, wearing a flamenca outfit is definitely the move for Feria.
-Pepe’s mother and sister have kindly lent me trajes to wear to the Feria, so I’ve been really lucky to dress up the past two years.
+Pepe’s mother and sister have kindly lent me trajes to wear to the Feria, so I’ve been really lucky to dress up the past few years.
 El traje de flamenca is said to make every woman who wears it look beautiful, and I couldn’t agree more.
-The dress is often form-fitting, flattering the wearer’s figure.
+The dress is often form-fitting and flattering to the figure.
 Volantes, or ruffles of various lengths, are typical in the skirt and also in the sleeves.
-Lunares, or polka dots, are a traditional pattern for the traje, but you’ll also see many solid-colored dresses as well as some flowered patterns.
+Lunares, or polka dots, are a traditional pattern for the traje, but you’ll also see many solid-colored dresses as well as varied patterns.
 Mantoncillos, or shawls, are often placed and pinned along the shoulders.
 These vary in style and design, but I think some of the most beautiful are embroidered, or bordados.
-In regard to jewelry, statement earrings are very common, whether they be tear-drops, hoops, tassels, or any other style that fits the wearer’s look.
+In regard to jewelry, statement earrings are very common, whether they be tear-drops, hoops, tassels, or any other style.
 The hair is often styled in some kind of bun or updo with a large flower placed on top of the head.
 However, hairstyles, like trajes, often vary according to personal taste or with general shifts in trends over the years.
 To stay comfortable during the long hours at Feria, espadrilles with a low to moderate heel are a must.

 What do you eat?

 Eating is a very important part of the Feria because 1. you’re in Spain, so of course, and 2. you gotta fuel up for all that dancing and drinking.
-Typical dishes include varieties of pescaito frito (breaded and fried chocos, or squid, are my fave); all kinds of montaditos, or sandwiches (lomo, or porkloin, and cheese are delish); plates of jamon, or ham; and fresh gambas, shrimp, or langostinos, prawns.
+Typical dishes include varieties of pescaito frito (breaded and fried chocos, or squid, are my fave); all kinds of montaditos, or sandwiches (lomo, or porkloin, and cheese are delish in the wee hours of the night); plates of jamon, or ham; and fresh gambas, shrimp, or langostinos, prawns.
 Olives and fried almonds are also passed around as snacks.
 All these dishes are served up in the casetas themselves, which essentially serve the functions of bar, restaurant, dance floor, and hang-out all in one.

 What do you drink?

 Rebujito is by far the most characteristic and popular drink of the Feria.
 This sweet concoction is a mixture of Manzanilla, a light-colored sherry, and 7-Up, served in a typical catavinos glass.
-If you don’t love the taste of Manzanilla this drink may not be for you, and you also gotta be careful with the sugar hangover factor.
+If you don’t love the taste of Manzanilla, this drink may not be for you, and you also gotta be careful with the sugar hangover factor.
 Overall, though, rebujito is fun to drink and gives you a good buzz.
-In addition to rebujito, Manzanilla and Fino, another kind of sherry, are also staple drinks.
-Beers are common before lunch, and copas (most commonly gin and tonics) are popular later into the night.
+In addition to rebujito and Manzanilla, Fino, another kind of sherry, is also a staple drink.
+Beers are common before lunch, and copas (often gin and tonics) are popular later into the night.
 Feria often gets going before lunch, which means around 1 pm in Spain, and can easily carry into the early hours of the morning, so it’s definitely an eating and drinking marathon!